 What to do with that tenderloin?
 I really would like more of my Memphis BBQ sauce but on what?
 Just grill the thing and dump sauce on it… possible.
 But out of my drowsiness came the memory of wanting to try dry rub Memphis ribs sometime.
-I see them over and over on various cooking show.
-Well my half awake self decided to use the rib rub on the tenderloin.
+I see them over and over on the various cooking show.
+Well, my half-awake self-decided to use the rib rub on the tenderloin.
 I obviously have my best ideas when I’m not really with it.

 Results 9.7 Taste 10 Tenderness 9.5 Moisture 9.5